mari-mardamshin/Decoding-space/README.md

 ### 2️⃣ PIPEX Walkthrough (40–50 min)
 - Preprocessing for image quality
 - Membrane-aware segmentation and marker annotation
-- Export to TissUUmaps and pyLMD for proteomics
+- Export to TissUUmaps for exploration and to pyLMD for proteomics
 - Overview of segmentation, annotation, export, neighborhood analysis, and subtype discovery

 ### 3️⃣ Single-Cell Proteomics Tutorial (40 min)